 Figure 4.3 - Coverage Structure of S-102

-The model in Figure 4.3 states that:
+The model in Figure 4.3 depicts two coverage types in this application schema:

-There are two coverage types in this application schema.
-The first is a set of discrete Regular Grid Coverages called S102_DepthCoverage and S102_UncertaintyCoverage each of which it inherits from (S100_GridCoverage).
+The first coverage type is a discrete Regular Grid Coverage called S102_DepthCoverage which inherits from (S100_GridCoverage).
 Many of the parameters of the coverage are described in the product specification.
-These implementation classes are co-registered, co-geospatially located datasets.
+The implementation classes are co-registered, co-geospatially located datasets.

-The second coverage type is a discrete point set coverage called S102_Tracking_List.
-The S102_Tracking_List consists of a set of discrete points that correspond to locations which had corrective overrides applied.
+The second coverage type is a discrete point set coverage called S102_TrackingListCoverage.
+The S102_TrackingListCoverage consists of a set of discrete points that correspond to locations which had corrective overrides applied.
 (I.E. A hydrographer may explicitly specify depth values at specific points to deliberately ensure safety of navigation.)
 The conflation function simply replaces specific values from the S102_BathymetryValues grid values matrix with the corresponding overriding values.